builtbybel/Winslop/README.md

 <details>
 <summary><strong>What is Winslop written in?</strong></summary>
 Started in C, then I forked CrapFixer and finished it in C# and continued from there, just much smaller and more focused. no glossy modern UI stack.
 No WinUI.
 No Mica.
+No overdesigned "modern Windows app" look.
 No "look how fancy we are" .
 Just tools.
 </details>